ST6004 - Advanced Coaching Theory, Practice, and Application (2018/19)

 The summative assessment of this module is 100% coursework.
 There are three components of summative assessment: (i) a portfolio of coaching observation and experience; (ii) the preparation of a committee briefing paper for a specific coaching focused meeting; and, (iii) the production and presentation of a PowerPoint poster based on a topic related to the student’s chosen profession.

 Jones, R L (ed.)
-(2005) The sports coach as educator: Reconceptualising sports coaching.
+(2006) The sports coach as educator: Reconceptualising sports coaching.
+London: Routledge.
+E-Resource and 4 copies available at Holloway Rd.